kafeg/ptyqt/README.md

 - do not use Git Bash for run 'xtermjs_sample.exe' on Windows, it has some issues: https://github.com/git-for-windows/git/wiki/FAQ#some-native-console-programs-dont-work-when-run-from-git-bash-how-to-fix-it
 - Only Far manager >= 3.0 supported by XTermJS, all old versioans are unsupported
 - ConPty requires to run your application from existing terminal session, in another case it just not work.
 For example in Qt Creator on Windows check "Run in Terminal" in project run settings before run examples or tests

-### QVTerminal
-This is very-very-very basic implementation of VT100 terminal + Pty-Qt.
-It's just forked repository from https://github.com/sebcaux/QVTerminal and used for this example with connection to real PTY.
-So, you can see basic sample howto make VT100-like terminal from scratch.
-Just build project and run executable of this example.

 Also, you can find for example projects like https://github.com/lxqt/qterminal, they all based on QTermWidget and they all not-crossplatform and support only UNIX.
 But QTermWidget is support full VT100 protocol because it's fork from Linux/KDE/Konsole application.